 Substack has really blurred these two and I personally feel the exclusively (read delight) of an email newsletter is diluted when it is blogged first and shared on social media for anyone to read.

-Substack has really helped people share their voice but I feel the are facilitating a noisier inbox.
+Substack has really helped people share their voice but I feel they are facilitating a noisier inbox.

-9/10 Email Love newsletter submissions are Substack publications wanting help with distribution.
+9/10 Email Love newsletter submissions were Substack publications wanting help with distribution.

 Some are brilliant but the majority are rants within a niche and somehow I became a part of promoting this.
 This was eating away at me slowly.